 The garden provides an environment for hands-on learning and teaches valuable concepts and skills that integrate with several subjects and educational goals, including personal and social responsibility and building community.
 Working with our Garden Coordinator and parent volunteers, students get the opportunity to plant, work, harvest and prepare healthy delicious food.
 When in season, the students harvest and prepare salads to serve at lunch, make smoothies using produce from the garden, and learn about new fresh and healthy foods.

 The Spanish program is designed for students to develop competence in listening, speaking, reading, and writing, as well as gain a deeper understanding of the culture of Spanish-speaking countries and communities.
 The progression is gradual and linguistically appropriate for all ages.
 As students progress through the program, they are encouraged to take linguistic risks, be vulnerable, and use their intuition.
 Differentiated instruction complements various learning styles, abilities and language backgrounds.
-Kindergarten through Fifth Grade students participate in Spanish classes two times per week.
+TK through Fifth Grade students participate in Spanish classes two times per week.
 Middle School students will choose either Spanish or Mandarin as a language focus for the rest of their time at THS.

 Students are introduced to the phonetic system of modern, standard Mandarin Chinese, including pin yin, transliteration, and tones.
 Students learn to recognize characters and sentence patterns as they develop listening and speaking skills, communicating about themselves and their environment using sentences containing basic language structures.
 Activities to practice oral and aural skills include dialogue, interviews, surveys, presentations of poems, songs and traditional games.
 Throughout the program, students will gain insight into China’s diverse cultures and customs.
 Kindergarten through Fifth Grade students participate in Mandarin classes two times per week.
 Middle School students will choose either Spanish or Mandarin as a language focus for the rest of their time at THS.